-To date, the Owner has worked with the City Public Works and Planning and Community Development Departments for the general location of the future onsite detention pond on the northwest corner of the subject property, and will be coordinating efforts with the adjacent eastern property owner, S & L Development, for a storm water master plan to be completed for the area.
-The City Engineer has provided a policy memo (attached as Exhibit G) concerning Storm Drain Facility Development for the basin containing these two properties, and properties to the east and south, that will drain to the coulee near the northwest corner of Thaniel Addition.
-The current terms related to storm water management in the Draft Improvement Agreement are not updated to outline this cooperative approach, but will be current upon City Commission review.
+To date, the Owner has worked with the City Public Works and Planning and Community Development Departments for the general location of the future onsite or offsite detention pond on the northwest corner of the subject property, and will be coordinating efforts with the adjacent eastern property owner, S & L Development, for a storm water master plan to be completed for the area.
+The current terms related to storm water management in the Draft Improvement Agreement have been updated to outline this cooperative approach to date.